microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 Prerequisite for running the python script is having [Python 3.X installed](https://www.python.org/downloads/).

-Let's say you have a test that you want to run many times:
+For a single test that needs to me executed multiple times:

 ```
 [UnityTest]